 Using management techniques developed on the Phalen Chain of Lakes, we’re now working to reduce carp and improve water quality in the Lake Owasso system.

-Carp management in Lake Owasso and connected lakes is part of our goal to control phosphorous loading in these waters.
-As carp root for food along the lake bottom, they stir up nutrient-rich sediment, which in turn contributes to turbid water and algae blooms.
+Carp management in Lake Owasso and connected lakes is one of the tools we use to reduce phosphorous loading in these waters.
+As carp root for food along the lake bottom, they stir up nutrient-rich sediment, which in turn contributes to turbid water, phosphorus release and algae blooms.

 With four interconnected lakes (Owasso, Wabasso, Bennet and Grass) and 12 shallow ponds, the Lake Owasso system offers prime habitat for carp to potentially out-compete native game fish, uproot aquatic vegetation and harm water quality.

-We enlisted Carp Solutions to conduct a general population assessment through electrofishing in summer 2017.
-After calculating a biomass estimate, they found that each lake in the chain contained more than 100 pounds of carp per acre, the threshold generally considered to inhibit water quality.
+In summer 2017 we enlisted Carp Solutions Inc. to conduct a carp population assessment through electrofishing.
+After calculating a carp biomass estimate, it was found that each lake in the chain contained more than 100 pounds of carp per acre, the threshold generally considered to negatively impact water quality.
 Most concerning were Lake Owasso and Lake Wabasso, which each turned up more than 400 pounds of carp per acre.

-While netting adult fish should put a dent in the carp population, confirming spring spawning locations could be key to a long-term management strategy.
+While netting has reduced the adult carp population, confirming spring spawning locations is important for a sustainable, long-term management strategy.
 Shallow ponds and wetlands often serve as carp nurseries where they can hatch by the millions and grow in relative safety from predators.
-In spring 2018, we installed PVC and wire mesh barriers at five key locations on the Lake Owasso Chain, and we successfully removed several hundred carp from these areas using handheld nets and electrofishing equipment.
+In spring 2018, we installed PVC barriers at five key locations on the Lake Owasso Chain to prevent adult carp from reaching these spawning areas.
+During spring migration we successfully removed several hundred carp from these areas using handheld nets and electrofishing equipment.
+In the years since we have refined barrier design and placement in these lake connections, leading to continued success with targeted carp removal.

 As interest in management of common carp populations grows, so does Carp Solutions (Star Tribune)